jasmyn/MaxHBO/README.md

 ## Compatability

 Newer versions of Chrome don't seem to support `GM_registerMenuCommand`, so you can't add context menus.
-Use Firefox / Greasemonkey.
+Use Firefox.